The Law: Private Schools in Maine

 A scanned copy of the letter is available upon request.

-4. Students in all 50 states are served by our school.
+Students in all 50 states and around the world are served by our school.
 No residency is required to work with NARHS, to earn high school credits from NARHS, or to earn a diploma from NARHS.